 Many African nations have accused the ICC of disproportionately targeting the African continent.
 Of the court’s more than two dozen cases, all have dealt with alleged crimes in African states.
-At a 2013 summit, Kenyatta called on members of the African Union to pull their support from the court.
-In 2017, the bloc backed a mass withdrawal.
+In 2016, the African Union backed a proposal led by Kenya for a mass withdrawal.

 Still, in Kenya and elsewhere the court maintains broad public support.
 CFR’s Gavin writes that the opposition of many African leaders to the ICC “is not necessarily aligned with the desire of many Africans for fairness and accountability.”